Adrian-rospx/learning-log/README.md

 #### May

+- CMake, Clang and Ninja working setup for C++ - May-13
+- Learned about Bash scripting for configuring linux and dotfiles - May-12
 - Learned about **dotfiles** and powershell scripts. - May-10
 - Installed EndeavourOS (Arch-based linux distribution) on my laptop - May-02